Skip to main content

 ed.
 P. Woll.
 New York: Pearson Longman, 74–78

-This page titled 4.10: The Fourteenth Admendment is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 4.10: The Fourteenth Admendment is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 CK-12 Foundation